SuperVK/sparse-image-repr-bep/bep.typ

 )

 Clearly the progression is visible, the representation initalized with 3000 Gaussians is almost identical for the naked eye.
 An important side not here is that the tokens grow exponentionally in terms of cost of the neural network.

+== Culling
+In @culling, we already talked about how we will do the culling.
+We will also take a short look at how this works in practise.
+One of the big things that makes a difference is penalizing the size in the loss.
+If we do not this we get significantly worse results, and also a big reduction in Gaussians @culling-no-sizing.

+#subpar.grid(
+  columns: (1fr, 1fr),
+  rows: (auto),
+  gutter: 0pt,
+  align: top,
+  figure(
+    image("./images/castle_base.png", width: 100%),
+    numbering: none,
+    caption: [
+      Base performance of the representation.
+Starts with 1500 Gaussians, end with 1417 Gaussians after culling.
+    ],
+  ),
+  figure(
+    image("./images/castle_no_size_culling.png", width: 100%),
+    numbering: none,
+    caption: [
+      Representation with culling, but no size in loss.
+Starts with 1500 Gaussians, end with 632 Gaussians.
+    ],
+  ),
+  caption: [
+    Not penalizing sizing in the loss results in a worse performance after culling.
+This makes sense as the representation will count too much on small Gaussians during training, which will be removed afterwards.
+This is especially noticable for the gray areas, where there is a lack of Gaussians providing any color.
+  ],
+  label: <culling-no-sizing>
+)

+Furthermore, going back to @amount-of-gaussians, we can compare the start and end Gaussians.

+#table(
+  columns: (auto, auto, auto),
+  inset: 8pt,
+  align: center,
+  table.header(
+    [], [*Start Gaussians*], [*End Gaussians*],
+  ),
+  "Low amount: ", "750", "731",
+  "Normal amount: ", "1500", "1417",
+  "High amount: ", "3000", "2827",

+)

+About 5% of the Gaussians are being removed.
+Almost all of these Gaussians are being removed based on color, i.e. they provide little to nothing to the color values.

+#subpar.grid(
+  columns: (1fr, 1fr, 1fr),
+  rows: (auto),
+  gutter: 10pt,
+  align: top,
+  caption: [The same Gaussian representation, where shearing is not penalized in the loss.
+In the upscaled version the artifacts are clearly visible.
+The SSIM is 0.0396], figure(
+    image("./images/castle_original.png", width: 100%),
+    caption: [
+ Original castle image
+    ],
+  ),
+  figure(
+    image("./images/castle_base.png", width: 100%),
+    caption: [
+ Base performance representation\
+ *SSIM:* 0.0418
+    ],
+  ),
+  figure(
+    image("./images/castle_no_culling_sizing.png", width: 100%),
+    caption: [
+ Base performance representation but without culling\
+ *SSIM:* 0.0350
+    ],
+  ),
+)

+While the performance is better in terms of the SSIM, however we see the same issues as in @artifacts.

 == Higher order Gaussians
 To see the performance and the influence of the higher order Gaussians, we remove the $phi_0$ and only render $phi_{1,2}$.
 Looking at the previous comparison we can clearly see the lines and edges in the image.